 The other reason that people gain too much fat while bulking is because they aren’t stimulating enough muscle growth.
 The less muscle growth we stimulate, the fewer calories will be invested into muscle growth, and the more calories will be left to store as body fat.
 What’s great about this point, though, is that by building muscle faster, we can also gain it more leanly.

 This is the very heart of bulking.
 The whole reason we’re in a calorie surplus in the first place is to increase our rate of muscle growth.
-So if we can adjust our workout routines, diets, and lifestyles to gain muscle even faster, then your bulk becomes better in every way.
+So if we can adjust our workout routines, diets, and lifestyles to gain muscle even faster, then our bulks becomes better in every way.

 So to summarize, to keep our gains lean while bulking, we need to stimulate as much muscle growth as we can, and then we need to make sure that we aren’t gaining weight too fast.
 Let’s talk about how to do that.